xmartlabs/PagerTabStripView/README.md

 </br>
 </br>

-To specify the initial selected page you can pass the `selection` init parameter.
+To specify the initial selected page you can pass the `selection` init parameter (for it to work properly this value have to be equal to some tag value of the tab items).

 ```swift
 struct MyPagerView: View {